coreboot/coreboot/Documentation/acronyms.md

   Graphics Card, Sound Card.
 DMA is an essential feature of all modern computers, as it allows devices of different speeds to communicate without subjecting the CPU to a massive interrupt load.
+* DMI - Direct Media Interface is a link/bus between CPU and PCH.
 * DMI - [**Desktop Management Interface**](Desktop_Management_Interface)
 * DMIC - Digital Microphone
 * DMTF - [**Distributed Management Task Force**](https://en.wikipedia.org/wiki/Distributed_Management_Task_Force)